NoelliSipolatti/NoelliSipolatti/README.md

 - 👋 Hi, my name is Noelli Sipolatti
 - 👀 I’m interested in Data Analysis
-- 🌱 I’m currently doing a Data Technician Skill Bootcamp with Just IT
+- 🌱 I’m currently doing a Data & Insights for Business Decisions Apprenticeship with Multiverse
 - 💞️ I’m looking to collaborate on Data Analysis projects
 - 📫 How to reach me - by email: noelli.sipolatti@gmail.com or by my LinkedIn account https://www.linkedin.com/in/noelli-sipolatti/